Salary: $22.64 - $35.06 Hourly USD

 ABOUT THE POSITION

-Performs responsible and technical field and office land surveying work in support of County activities; directs the work of a team or crew on a project or relief basis.
+The Clark County Public Works department is seeking qualified candidates for a Senior Survey Technician.
+The successful candidate will perform responsible and technical field and office land surveying work in support of County activities; directs the work of a team or crew on a project relief basis.

 This examination will establish an Open Competitive and Promotional list to fill current and/or future vacancies that may occur within the next six (6) months or may be extended as needed by the Office of Human Resources.

 Education and Experience: Equivalent to graduation from high school AND three (3) years of full-time experience in land or construction surveying.
 Formal education in surveying or engineering may be substituted for the work experience on a year to year basis, up to two (2) years.

 Qualifying education and experience must be clearly documented in the "Education" and "Work Experience" sections of the application.
 Do not substitute a resume for your application or write "see attached resume" on your application.

 Working Conditions: Work with exposure to heavy traffic and hazardous terrain.
 Work out of doors in all weather conditions.

 Licensing and Certification: Must possess a valid Nevada Class C Driver's License at time of appointment.